miku/span/docs/span.md

 INDEXING PIPELINES
 ------------------

-Two composable pipelines feed the same live SOLR, wired up as make targets (see the Makefile for the tunable variables).
-Both need solrbulk(1) on PATH and a filterconfig, supplied as a frozen zip (`FILTERCONFIG`) or fetched from FOLIO via the `OKAPI_URL` and `OKAPI_TOKEN` environment variables.
+Two composable pipelines feed the same live SOLR.
+Both need solrbulk(1) on PATH and a filterconfig, supplied as a frozen zip or fetched from FOLIO via the `OKAPI_URL` and `OKAPI_TOKEN` environment variables.
+Run them from cron or other orchestration.

 The *fast lane* harvests the most recent crossref slice and upserts it into the index.
-It is additive only and runs often, e.g. as a daily cron:
+It is additive only and runs often, e.g. daily:

-    $ make fast-lane

-which is roughly:

     $ span-crossref-sync -c CACHE -P PREFIX -i d -s DATE -e DATE -q
     $ span-crossref-fastproc CACHE/PREFIX-index-DATE-DATE.json.zst -o - | solrbulk -server SOLR